helsbels-del/Nod-to-the-COD/README.md

 A predicted class level: 'Low', 'Medium', or 'High', and the probability for each class.
 Used in:

-- Real-time dashboard woth traffic lights alerts
+- Real-time dashboard with traffic lights alerts
 - Automated messages to suggest dosing/flow adjustments when high COD levels are predicted.

 ### Current Approach

-No automated risk categorisation currenlty exists.
+No automated risk categorisation currently exists.
 Risk decisions are made after lab results or delayed sensor results interpretation.

 ### Training Data